Bringing Out the Dead

-Bringing Out the Dead is a 1999 American psychological drama film directed by Martin Scorsese and written by Paul Schrader, based on the novel of the same name by Joe Connelly.
+Bringing Out the Dead is a 1999 American drama film directed by Martin Scorsese and written by Paul Schrader, based on the 1998 novel by Joe Connelly.
 It stars Nicolas Cage, Patricia Arquette, John Goodman, Ving Rhames, and Tom Sizemore.
-The plot depicts the life of a depressed New York City paramedic (Cage).
+The plot depicts 48 hours in the life of a depressed New York City paramedic (Cage).

-The film was released in the United States on October 22, 1999 by Paramount Pictures in North America, while it was released internationally by Touchstone Pictures through Buena Vista International.
+Bringing Out the Dead was released in the United States on October 22, 1999, by Paramount Pictures, while it was released internationally by Touchstone Pictures through Buena Vista International.
 It was the final film to be released on LaserDisc in the United States.
+It received generally positive reviews from critics but was a disappointment at the box office, grossing just $16 million against its $32 million production budget.

 Plot

 In Manhattan, paramedic Frank Pierce suffers from depression, insomnia, and occupational burnout having not saved any patients in months after botching the resuscitation of Rose, a homeless teen.
 He has begun to hallucinate Rose's ghost.
-One night, Frank and his partner Larry respond to a dispatcher's (Martin Scorsese) call by the family of Mr. Burke who has entered cardiac arrest.
-There, Frank befriends Burke's distraught daughter Mary, a former junkie, and discovers Mary was friends with Noel, a drug addict and delinquent who is frequently sent to the hospital.
+One night, Frank and his partner Larry respond to a dispatcher's call by the family of a Mr. Burke who has entered cardiac arrest.
+There, Frank befriends Burke's distraught daughter Mary, a former drug addict, and discovers Mary was friends with Noel, a drug addict and delinquent who is frequently sent to the hospital.

 After a few minor calls, Frank and Larry respond to the aftermath of a shooting, where Frank notices two vials of "Red Death" heroin roll out from a surviving victim's sleeve.
 While in the back of the ambulance with Frank and Noel, the victim attempts to repent for his drug dealing ways but dies before they can reach the hospital.

-The next day, Frank is paired with Marcus, a narcissistic and religious individual, and the two respond to a dispatcher's (Queen Latifah) call, to a man reported to be in cardiac arrest in a club.
+The next day, Frank is paired with the charismatic, fervently religious Marcus.
+The two respond to a call to a man reported to be in cardiac arrest in a club.
 When they arrive, Frank diagnoses that he is, in fact, suffering from an overdose caused by Red Death.
 As Frank injects the man with Narcan, Marcus starts a prayer circle with the baffled club-goers, and just as his preaching climaxes, the overdosed man regains consciousness.

 On the way back to the hospital, Frank visits Mary's apartment to tell her that her father's condition is improving.
-Frank and Marcus then respond to a call by a young man whose girlfriend is giving birth to twins.
+Mary tells him that her family hosted and fed Noel for a complete year, and that her father showed more care for a stranger than for his own children.
+Frank and Marcus then respond to a call from a young man whose girlfriend is giving birth to twins.
 Frank and Marcus rush the two infants and mother to the hospital, where Marcus brings the mother and healthy twin to the maternity ward, while Frank attempts to revive the other twin with the hospital staff.
 The hospital is unable to revive the smaller twin, and a dismayed Frank starts drinking before Marcus joins him and crashes the ambulance into a parked car.
+They are unharmed and laugh the incident off.